knuesel/typst-minideck/examples/simple-slides.typ

 ]

 #slide[
-  = Table of contents
+  = Outline

-  The outline in standard themes shows only section titles by default.
+  Default in standard themes is to show only section titles.\
   To change this:

   ```typ